Mattress GuideMattress Stuffing

 The comfort layer is responsible for providing the cushioned feel and pressure relief that ensures a good night’s sleep.

 This article will explore the different types of comfort layers available, including memory foam, latex, wool, and cotton, as well as the importance of comfort layer thickness and density.
+See our memory foam vs latex topper.

 Types of Comfort Layers